Studiegids

 Graduates have knowledge and understanding in the area of philosophy that far exceeds the level of secondary education, in particular with regard to:

-• the historical development of Western philosophy, also in relation to the development of the various disciplines;
+• the historical development of Western philosophy, including Ancient and Modern philosophy, also in relation to the development of the various disciplines;

 • the societal and cultural significance of Western philosophy, also from a global and comparative perspective;

-• the main traditional elements of Western philosophy, their problems, their methods and their key concepts;
+• the main traditional elements of Western philosophy, including logic, metaphysics, philosophy of knowledge and science, political philosophy, Continental philosophy, philosophy of culture, and ethics, their problems, their methods and their key concepts;

-• for the specialisations Ethiek en politieke filosofie (Ethics and Political Philosophy), Filosofie van mens, techniek en cultuur (Philosophy of Mind, Culture and Technology), Geschiedenis van de filosofie (History of Philosophy) and Theoretische filosofie (Theoretical Philosophy): metaphysics, Continental philosophy and history of political philosophy, and also recent developments in the area of the specialisation;
+• for the specialisations Ethiek en politieke filosofie (Ethics and Political Philosophy), Filosofie van mens, techniek en cultuur (Philosophy of Mind, Culture and Technology), Geschiedenis van de filosofie (History of Philosophy) and Theoretische filosofie (Theoretical Philosophy): history of political philosophy, and also recent developments in the area of the specialisation;

 • for the specialisation Global and Comparative Perspectives: the philosophical traditions of India, China, Africa and the Middle East, and also recent developments in the area of comparative philosophy.